Graduate School of Social and Political Science PhD Awards

 - We cannot accept applications or additional information or supporting statements after the deadline.

-- Note that applicants in receipt of conditional offers (including conditional on English language) are still eligible to apply for PhD Awards.
+- Note that applicants in receipt of conditional offers (including conditional on English language) are still eligible to apply for the Graduate School PhD Award.
 Should they receive an award, but not meet the conditions of their offer, they would not be able to take up the award.

 You must submit a complete application for admission to a PhD research degree by the awards deadline.
 Please note the following:

-- The application to study is made via the University's on-line applications system EUCLID - you are encouraged to make this application two weeks prior to making your awards application but no later than 48 before the awards deadline to allow time for any technical difficulties.
+- The application to study is made via the University's on-line applications system EUCLID - you are encouraged to make this application two weeks prior to making your scholarship application but no later than 48 before the scholarship deadline to allow time for any technical difficulties.

 - For further information on PhD study please see our PhD Programmes webpage.